aamerazeem/java-examples/README.md

 # java-examples
-Palindrome: A palindrome string is a string that is same after reverse.
+Palindrome: A palindrome string is a string which reads the same backward as forward.
-Ex: abba
+Ex: racecar